 4. Chargers, Raiders Plan $1.7 Billion Stadium, NFL Says No

 After being without an NFL team since 1994, Los Angeles suddenly became the most sought-after destination in the NFL in 2015, as the Rams, Chargers and Raiders all announced their intentions to move to the area.
 The Chargers and Raiders cooperated on plans to build and share a $1.7 billion stadium in the city of Carson.
 The city even acquired a 157-acre plot of land on which to build the stadium.
 But those plans came to a halt in January 2016 when NFL owners rejected the Raiders’ and Chargers’ petitions to move to Los Angeles.
+The Chargers later were approved for a move to the city, and will share the aforementioned stadium with the Rams.
+The Raiders relocated to Las Vegas, where they will begin play in a $1.8 billion stadium in 2020.

 3. Red Sox Propose ‘New’ Fenway Park, Fans Protest